 You want to know how to manually compile the Auto-Protect kernel module for Symantec Endpoint Protection for Linux (SEPFL), and any additional steps that need to be followed.
 You may need to do this if you have updated the operating system kernel, or if you want to capture more verbose output after auto-compile fails.

 This article assumes you already installed the Symantec Endpoint Protection client for Linux and the AutoProtect kernel module failed to enable.
 This failure may be because the Linux system did not meet the prerequisites for auto-compile to build a custom AutoProtect kernel module, or the compiler returned an error and was unable to enable the AutoProtect kernel module.
+"Kernel release not specified" is a typical error returned by compilation if the requirements below are not met.

 For more information, see Auto-compile for Symantec Endpoint Protection client for Linux.